intjar-stats/intjar-stats/README.md

 ![](https://img.shields.io/badge/Open%20Source-Contributor-2E7D32?style=flat-square)

 ---
+# 🔹 Research Philosophy

+I believe that rigorous statistical thinking, reproducible computational methods, and interdisciplinary collaboration are essential for addressing complex environmental and societal challenges.
+My research aims to bridge theory and practice by developing transparent, data-driven methodologies that contribute to both scientific understanding and real-world decision-making.
+---
 # 🎯 Research Interests

 > *My research interests lie at the intersection of **Statistics**, **Geo-Spatial Analytics**, and **Artificial Intelligence**.
 I am particularly interested in Bayesian modelling, spatial statistics, remote sensing, and time-series analysis for studying environmental processes and supporting evidence-based decision-making.*